Selected Fellows join a comprehensive program through which they receive full financial and personal developmental support to:

 - The CPGC covers Fellows’ expenses, including travel, local transportation, required vaccinations, visas, food, and housing; CPGC also provides the summer earnings expectation for students who have that stipulation in their financial aid packages.

-- Fellows complete ethical representation and reflection assignments periodically during the summer, diving into the complexity of conscientious communication and leveraging their experiences for shared learning.
+- Fellows complete ethical representation and a personal reflection assignment during the summer, diving into the complexity of conscientious communication and leveraging their experiences for shared learning.

 Continue the Journey